A practical guide to help you effectively run your Triathlon Club.

 A practical guide to help you effectively establish a new Triathlon Club.

-TriNSW encourages all Clubs to become incorporated.
+TriNSW requires all Clubs to become incorporated.
 The Associations Incorporation Act 1984 provides small non-profit community based groups with an easier and relatively inexpensive means of establishing a legal entity rather than forming a co-operative or a company.

 Incorporation creates a legal entity that is separate to the individual members.
 Members of unincorporated bodies face the possibility of being sued as individuals.
 Incorporation provides a certain amount of limited liability for members, as long as they follow accepted business and community standards.
-Incorporation is voluntary.

 More information can be attained from the NSW Office of Fair Trading website by clicking here